Howling Laud Hope

-Alan "Howling Laud" Hope (born 16 June 1942) is a British politician and the Leader of the Official Monster Raving Loony Party (OMRLP).
+Alan Hope (born 16 June 1942), known politically as Howling Laud Hope, is a British politician and former publican who is the current Leader of the Official Monster Raving Loony Party (OMRLP).
 On the death of the party's founder Screaming Lord Sutch in 1999, Hope and his pet cat, Catmando, were jointly elected as leaders of the OMRLP.
 Since June 2002 Hope has been the party's sole leader following Catmando's death in a road accident.

 Hope was the first-ever OMRLP candidate to be elected to public office, when he was elected unopposed to a seat on Ashburton Town Council in Devon in 1987.
 He subsequently became the Mayor of Ashburton in 1998.

 In 2010 Hope was elected unopposed to Fleet Town Council in Hampshire.
-Hope's longtime friendship with satirist Jacob M. Appel formed the basis for the latter's novel, The Biology of Luck, which is reportedly an allegory for modern British politics.
+Hope's longtime friendship with satirist Jacob M. Appel formed the basis for the latter's novel, The Biology of Luck (2013), which is reportedly an allegory for modern British politics.

 Biography

 Hope was known as Kerry Rapid and The Soultones when he was a back-up singer for rock and roll performer Screaming Lord Sutch in the 1960s.
 As Leader of the Official Monster Raving Loony Party, Sutch made Hope the party's Deputy Chairman in 1982.
 Hope subsequently became the party's Chairman and Deputy Leader, before becoming Leader following Sutch's death in 1999.

 As an OMRLP candidate, Hope was elected unopposed to Ashburton Town Council in Devon in 1987.
 This caused a dilemma in the party as it had previously been decided that any member who was elected to a public office should be expelled from the party.
 This rule was changed at the 1987 Party Conference to allow Hope to remain a member and official representative of the party.
 He later rose to become Deputy Mayor, before being made Mayor of Ashburton in 1998.

 Hope is the only OMRLP candidate to have been elected to public office, although an ex-member, Stuart Hughes, won a seat on East Devon District Council for the Raving Loony Green Giant Party in 1991.

 Hope's pub and guesthouse in Ashburton, The Golden Lion, was the OMRLP's Party Headquarters and conference centre from 1984 until 2000, after which he sold the property and moved to Hampshire.
 There he took over the Dog and Partridge public house at Yateley until 2011, which served as the new party headquarters.

-Upon Sutch's death in 1999, Hope and his cat Catmando (more often spelt Cat Mandu) were elected as joint leaders of the OMRLP.
+Upon Sutch's death in 1999, Hope and his pet cat Catmando were elected as joint leaders of the OMRLP.
 Catmando served until his death as a result of a traffic accident in July 2002, whereupon Hope became the sole leader of the party.

 In 2003, Hope appeared on Top Gear during the second episode of series 2.
 In its challenge searching for 'Britain's fastest Political Party', he came in last.